JS-CTRL/Images/README.md

    :heavy_exclamation_mark: When downloading WAIT for the download to complete before proceeding to the next step [CCS 10.4.0 Download](https://software-dl.ti.com/ccs/esd/CCSv10/CCS_10_4_0/exports/CCS10.4.0.00006_linux-x64.tar.gz)

+Open a new terminal and paste the commands:
 ```
 cp ~/Downloads/CCS10.4.0.00006_linux-x64.tar.gz ~/Documents
 ```